banyan/zsh-auto-escape/README.md

 ### Manually

-Download zsh-dollar-sign-quoter.zsh and source it from your ~/.zshrc file.
+Download `zsh-dollar-sign-quoter.zsh` and source it from your `~/.zshrc file`.
 Then make sure that you add some prefixes:

 ```zsh
 source ~/somewhere/zsh-dollar-sign-quoter.zsh